 Olive Oil is Healthy in Your Diet

-A healthy diet that contains a lot of olive oilOpens in a new tab. should not cause any side effects.
+A healthy diet that contains a lot of olive oil should not cause any side effects.
 Although olive oil is high in calories, most of it comes from fat, making it simple for the body to digest and absorb.
 Extra virgin olive oil contains many antioxidants and other beneficial compounds that have numerous health benefits and should be consumed by people looking to improve their diet and overall health.
 But to reap the benefits of olive oil, you must purchase the real thing – not some processed and refined version stripped of its nutrients.

 Olive Oil and Health Benefits